Defibrillator (AED) for your Risk Management and Duty of Care

 For longer periods, please call as additional weekly rates get cheaper.

 Our usual stock rental item is the Heartsine Samaritan PAD 360P Automatic Defibrillator.
 We like to turn our stock over regularly, so we sell hire defibrillators after about 12 months for $1,600 including delivery.
-The pads expiry date of the current sale stock is July 2023.
-We have a few extremely well cared for units.
+We have a few extremely well-cared-for units.

 Please call for availability.
 Call 0415 263 750 for 24/7 service